Featured post

 Enclosure

 Indoor housing is highly recommended to protect your rabbit from predators, harsh weather, and diseases.
-Avoid small cages or hutches; rabbits need a large, secure space like an exercise pen (x-pen), condo, or a rabbit-proofed room.
-The enclosure should allow your rabbit to run, jump, and stretch out fully.
+According to many rabbit care experts, avoiding small cages or hutches is crucial because rabbits need a large, secure living space such as an exercise pen, rabbit condo, or a fully rabbit-proofed indoor room.
+The enclosure should support natural behaviors—allowing your rabbit to run, jump, stretch out fully, and use a litter box just like recommended in most beginner rabbit care guides.

 Flooring